DahaoTang/ioulia-backup/README.md

 ## Scope

 1. Be familiar with new GPT APIs, especially GPT Assistant.
-2. Find a way to create easy-to-fetch, easy-to-manage and easy-to-scale database for GPT.
+2. Find a way to create easy-to-fetch, easy-to-manage and easy-to-scale databases for GPT.
-3. Create an AI assistant with lond memory.
+3. Create an AI assistant with long memory.

 ## Resources